Pennsylvania (PIAA) high school football playoff 2024 brackets, matchups, game times

-The 2024 Pennsylvania high school football playoffs are on to the fourth round as teams continue to fight for a state championship.
+The 2024 Pennsylvania high school football playoffs are on to the semifinals as teams continue to fight for a state championship.

 High School on SI has brackets for all six classifications in Pennsylvania high school football.